 This difference may be small over one year but, given time, compounding can build up significantly.
 And over longer time periods, it could make a significant difference to the value of your investment, although that’s not guaranteed.
 And, you don’t pay tax on any of that potential growth while your pension plan is still invested – you only pay tax when you come to take money from it.

-We're at the beginning of a new tax year, so now could be the perfect time to use your bonus, or any extra savings you have, to make the most of any new tax free allowances.
+With the end of the tax year fast approaching, now could be the perfect time to use your bonus, or any extra savings you have, to make the most of any tax-free allowances you have left.

 For most people the total amount you, your employer or any third party can pay into your pension plan in a tax year without facing a tax charge is £40,000 or the equivalent of your annual salary, whichever is lower.
 This is known as the pension annual allowance.
 If you’ve started taking money from your pension plan already, a reduced allowance known as the Money Purchase Annual Allowance might apply instead.

 If you’ve almost used all of your annual allowance for this year, or if you’re worried your bonus will take you over your limit, then it’s worth checking how much you used in the last few years.
-You might be able to carry over any unused allowances from the previous three tax years and maximise your pension payments.
+You might still be able to carry over any unused allowances from the previous three tax years and maximise your pension payments.

 How do I sacrifice my bonus into my pension plan?